I STILL CAN'T BELIEVE I WAS ABLE TO SUBMIT THIS 30 SECONDS BEFORE THE DEADLINE OTL

 There is no middle school in Singapore.
 Seven finished elementary schooling after completing 6th grade and proceeded to first year secondary school at age 12.
 Due to the dangers concerning his father's political background, Seven was taught several forms of self-defense when he was finally 'old enough', to ensure his survival should any possible threats come to him or their family's way.
-His self-defense training started at age thirteen: Daniel Lim hired a sniper *but, Seven was under the false pretense that this guy was a professional marksman* and taught Seven how to defend himself against hired killers using several types of guns.
-Seven proved to have an above average marksmanship as he grew older.
+His self-defense training started at age thirteen: Daniel Lim hired a sniper *but, Seven was under the false pretense that this guy was a professional marksman* and taught Seven how to defend himself against hired killers using several types of guns, and proved to have an above average marksmanship.
 During the same year, Seven started learning taekwondo.
-In contrast to his very good skill with guns, Seven have had struggles learning the traditional Korean martial art.
+In contrast to his great skill with guns, Seven have had struggles learning the traditional Korean martial art.
 He only started to excel in it two years later and finally earned his black belt when he was 15.

 When Seven’s papers and documents were being arranged for his transfer to Singapore, Daniel Lim made him change his name from Morihiko Shuichi to Steven Lim.
 However, the officer in-charge of encoding Seven’s updated documents had a typographical error and missed the ‘t’ in ‘Steven’, becoming ‘Seven’ instead.
 Daniel Lim didn’t mind; in Chinese feng shui, Seven is considered the number of a perfectly completed cycle.
 And Seven thought the new name was very unique.
 He went by under the name of Seven Lim since then.

 Seven can speak fluent English, Chinese, and Malay.
 His Japanese is 'okay', although most of the time, he can't understand the modern slang used by Japanese teenagers.